-DC Plan Participants' Activities in 2012
+DC Plan Participants' Activities in 2013:Q1

 The withdrawal and contribution data indicate that essentially all DC plan participants continued to save in their retirement plans at work.
-DC plan participants' withdrawal activity3 during 2012 was in line with activity observed in the prior year, and a negligible share of participants stopped contributing during 2012.4 In 2012, 3.4 percent of DC plan participants took withdrawals from their DC plan accounts, with 1.7 percent taking hardship withdrawals (Figure 3).5 These levels of activity are similar to 2011.
-The share of participants that stopped making contributions in 2012 was slightly lower than the share that stopped contributing in 2011.
-In 2012, 2.6 percent of DC plan participants stopped contributing, compared with 2.8 percent in 2011.
+DC plan participants' withdrawal activity during the first quarter of 2013 was in line with activity observed during the first quarter of the prior year, and a negligible share of participants stopped contributing during 2013:Q1.4 In 2013:Q1, 1.3 percent of DC plan participants took withdrawals from their DC plan accounts, with 0.4 percent taking hardship withdrawals (Figure 3).5 These levels of activity are similar to those observed in the first quarter of 2012.
+In 2013:Q1, 1.0 percent of DC plan participants stopped making contributions, the same share as in 2012:Q1.
 It is possible that some of these participants stopped contributing simply because they reached the annual contribution limit.

 The survey of recordkeeping firms also gathered information about asset allocation changes in DC account balances or contributions.
-During 2012, 9.7 percent of DC plan participants had changed the asset allocation of their account balances, compared with 10.5 percent in 2011 (Figure 3).6 Reallocation activity regarding contributions was slightly lower in 2012 compared with the prior year: 6.6 percent of DC plan participants had changed the asset allocation of their contributions in 2012, compared with 7.7 percent in 2011.
+During the first three months of the year, 4.8 percent of DC plan participants had changed the asset allocation of their account balances, compared with 4.0 percent in 2012:Q1 (Figure 3).6 Reallocation activity regarding contributions was similar to rates observed in earlier periods; 4.8 percent of DC plan participants had changed the asset allocation of their contributions in 2013:Q1, compared with 4.2 percent in 2012:Q1 and 4.2 percent in 2011:Q1.

-Source: ICI Survey of DC Plan Recordkeepers (2008-2012)
+Source: ICI Survey of DC Plan Recordkeepers (First quarter, 2009-2013)

-Loan activity edged down a bit in 2012, after rising from the end of 2008 through 2011.7 This pattern of activity is similar to that observed in the wake of the bear market and recession earlier in the decade (Figure 4).8 The sample of recordkeepers reported that as of December 2012, 18.2 percent of DC plan participants had loans outstanding, compared with 18.5 percent at year-end 2011, and 15.3 percent at year-end 2008.
+Loan activity edged down a bit in 2013:Q1, after rising from the end of 2008 through 2011.7 This pattern of activity is similar to that observed in the wake of the bear market and recession earlier in the decade (Figure 4).8 The sample of recordkeepers reported that as of March 2013, 17.9 percent of DC plan participants had loans outstanding, compared with 18.2 percent at year-end 2012, and 15.3 percent at year-end 2008.